 Strings are so fundamental that not only particles are made of them but also the interactions between them and even spacetime itself.

 Hence, we face a crucial change of paradigms.
 Point particles have a natural notion of distance.
 A simple example is a free particle on a ring.
-Its energy spectrum is indirect proportional to the radius.
+Its energy spectrum is indirectly proportional to the radius.
 Thus, we could easily distinguish between large and small rings.
 Distance between points is also the defining concept in Riemannian geometry that underpins general relativity.

-My work has reveal how this adapted version of geometry can capture T-dualities which go far beyond the simple example we have just discussed.
+My work has revealed how this adapted version of geometry can capture T-dualities which go far beyond the simple example we have just discussed.
 In contrast to a circle or a torus, the spacetimes I am interested in are curved.

 Strings in curved backgrounds automatically induce higher curvature corrections that modify the Einstein-Hilbert action of point particles.
 These corrections are essential to understand how a quantum theory of gravity might resolve singularities at the centre of black holes or the Big Bang.
 Thus, my current efforts focus on how T-duality allows to explicitly compute these corrections.
 Moreover, my work gives a new handle on integrable string models which are an indispensable tool in the long-standing quest of proving the AdS/CFT correspondence, perhaps the successful spin-offs of string theory.